Equity and climate change

 This makes climate change not just an important environmental issue, but also a vital social issue.

-To ensure that low-income Australians are protected from the impacts of climate change and that our responses to it do not increase social inequality, Australian governments must take action.
+To ensure that people living in Australia on low incomes are protected from the impacts of climate change and that our responses to it do not increase social inequality, Australian governments must take action.

 What we’re doing